weca1281/gainexplorer.com/README.md

-# gainexplorer.com
+# Gainexplorer.com
-What if financial calculator for Stock and Crypto
+What if financial calculator for Stocks and Cryptos

 Saludos al Principe